LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 Upon successful authentication, Amazon Cognito returns a set of JWTs that the application developer can use to secure and authorise access to application APIs or use to obtain AWS temporary credentials.

+Cognito User pools integrate with API Gateway and ALB natively.

 #### Amazon Cognito Identity Pools

 Amazon Cognito *identity pools* allow you to create unique identifiers for guest users who access your application and authenticate these users with identity providers.
 The identities can then be exchanged for temporary, limited-privilege AWS credentials for access other AWS services.